microsoft/macaw/README.md

 Macaw could be of interest to the researchers and practitioners working on information retrieval, natural language processing, and dialogue systems.

+For more information on Macaw, please refer to [this paper](https://arxiv.org/pdf/1912.08904.pdf).

 Table of content:
 + [Macaw Architecture](#macaw-architecture)
     + [Interfaces](#interfaces)